-- Facilitate a discussion that supports the young people to share their findings with each other: - Were their parents/guardians aware that they are involved in protecting so many children's rights? - Which rights do their parents/guardians think are most important and why? - What do their parents/guardians think 'children's rights' are all about? - Assist the young people to work together to collate the findings from their questionnaires and to create a visual presentation of these findings in one or more ways.
-For example, they could make a graph to present parents'/guardians' views on the most important children's rights they are helping to protect or do a collage or make a poster based around the key words used. - If possible, please send the Ombudsman for Children's Office the collated findings of the questionnaires the young people completed with their parents/guardians.
+- Facilitate a discussion that supports the children to share their findings with each other: - Were their parents/guardians aware that they are involved in protecting so many children's rights? - Which rights do their parents/guardians think are most important and why? - What do their parents/guardians think 'children's rights' are all about? - Assist the children to work together to collate the findings from their questionnaires and to create a visual presentation of these findings.
+For example, the children could make a graph to present parents'/guardians' views on the most important children's rights they are helping to protect or make a poster based around the key words used by parents'/guardians' to explain what 'children's rights' means to them. - If possible, please send the Ombudsman for Children's Office the collated findings of the questionnaires the children completed with their parents/guardians.
 A feedback sheet is provided to assist you with this.
-Alternatively, you can email your feedback to us at oco@ oco.ie (please put 'Children's Rights Questionnaire Feedback' in the subject line).
+Alternatively, you can email feedback to us at oco@oco.ie (please put 'Children's Rights Questionnaire - Feedback' in the subject line).

-Questionnaire on Children's and Young People's Rights
+Questionnaire on Children's Rights